-- 1. The bottom of shorts and skirts must extend past the student's fingertips when standing with arms straight down to one's side.
-Skirts with slits are permitted only if the slit is no higher than fingertip length.
-If the attire is higher than fingertips, the clothing shall be deemed inappropriate. - 2.
-Skin-tight shorts, skirts, and pants are not permitted.
-Undergarments are not to be worn as outer garments, nor should they be visible.
-No see-through or sheer clothing is permitted, unless proper attire is underneath.
-Tight leggings must be covered with a shirt that extends to the fingertips. - 3.
-Strapless halter-tops, spaghetti straps, or tops that are revealing or that expose midriffs are not to be worn.
-Midriffs should not be exposed by pants that are worn below the waist.
-Tank tops less than three finger- widths wide are not to be worn.
-All tops, including dress tops, must be appropriate to the school setting. - 4.
-Hats, bandanas, do-rags, and or other head coverings that create or have potential to create a distraction or safety hazard are not to be worn in the building.
+- 1. Hats, bandanas, do-rags, and or other head coverings that create or have potential to create a distraction or safety hazard are not to be worn in the building.
 Headwear that is clearly intended to be used as a hair fashion product will be permitted if it meets the language and spirit of this policy.
 The final decision as to whether headwear is appropriate rests with the Administration.
 Head coverings for religious purposes will be permitted.
-Exceptions to this policy may be made during designated "school spirit" activities. - 5.
+Exceptions to this policy may be made during designated "school spirit" activities. - 2.
 Heavy coats and jackets are not to be worn in the building.
 Coats should be put in lockers at the beginning of the school day.
 The only exception is when inside temperatures in different areas of the building make it necessary (to be determined by the building principal).
-Lightweight jackets are permitted as well as Fairfield Union letter jackets.

-- 6. Blankets, quilts, or other types of throws or coverings will not be permitted. - 7.
-"Hoodies" or other hooded shirts/sweatshirts are permitted at school, but the hood must be down while in the building. - 8.
+- Lightweight jackets are permitted as well as Fairfield Union letter jackets. - 3.
+Blankets, quilts, or other types of throws or coverings will not be permitted. - 4.
+"Hoodies" or other hooded shirts/sweatshirts are permitted at school, but the hood must be down while in the building. - 5.
 Gang-related and/or cult-related apparel cannot be worn.
-This includes, but is not limited to, pant legs rolled up, bandanas, sweatbands, chains, or any clothing expressive of a group. - 9.
-Symbols or designs of any kind may not be drawn on the face, and outlandish makeup is not permitted. - 10.
-Any chains, bracelets, collars with studs, or sharp objects are not to be worn. - 11.Sunglasses may not be worn inside the building. - 12.
-Attire with suggestive or questionable messages (including, but not limited to vulgarity, alcohol, cigarettes, are not appropriate, and, therefore, should not be worn to school. - 13.
+This includes, but is not limited to, pant legs rolled up, bandanas, sweatbands, chains, or any clothing expressive of a group. - 6.
+Symbols or designs of any kind may not be drawn on the face, and outlandish makeup is not permitted. - 7.
+Any chains, bracelets, collars with studs, or sharp objects are not to be worn. - 8.
+Sunglasses may not be worn inside the building. - 9.
+Attire with suggestive or questionable messages (including, but not limited to vulgarity, alcohol, cigarettes, are not appropriate, and, therefore, should not be worn to school. - 10.
 Students may not wear holiday costumes or decorative contact lenses.
-Exceptions are made for school "Spirit Weeks." - 14.
-Clothing such as pants, shorts, and sweat pants worn below the waist are not permitted. - 15.
-Pajamas and slippers are not allowed in school. - 16.
-Attire (including jewelry) with weapons or "Hatchet Man" symbols are not permitted.
+Exceptions are made for school "Spirit Weeks." - 11.
+Clothing such as pants, shorts, and sweat pants worn below the waist are not permitted. - 12.
+Pajamas and slippers are not allowed in school. - 13.
+Attire (including jewelry) with weapons or gang symbols are not permitted.

-The above-mentioned list is to be used as a reference guide and is not necessarily allinclusive.
+The above-mentioned list is to be used as a reference guide and is not necessarily all-inclusive.
 The administration will exercise its judgment on appropriate dress at all times.
 Students who fail to conform to the dress standards will not be permitted to attend class until their dress is deemed appropriate.